Lighthouses of the Philippines: Southwest Luzon

 * Macalelon River

 Date unknown.
 Active; focal plane 15 m (49 ft); two red flashes every 5 s.
-9 m (30 ft) square concrete pillar with a buttressed base mounted on a round stone tower (apparently the stump of a historic watchtower).
-Giày Hiệp Thư has a photo and Google has an indistinct satellite view.
+9 m (30 ft) square concrete pillar with a buttressed base mounted on a sqaure stone tower (perhaps the stump of a historic watchtower).
+A 2024 photo by Fredie Chavez is at right, Giày Hiệp Thư has a photo, and Google has an indistinct satellite view.
 Located at the foot of the waterfront street of Macalelon.
 Site open, tower closed.
 PCG-0078; Admiralty F2598; NGA 14212.

 * Pitogo (2?)